MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-client-access-license.md

 | **2016 session host**         | No     | No     | Yes    | Yes    |
 | **2019 session host**         | No     | No     | No     | Yes    |

 You must install your RDS CAL on a compatible RD license server.
+Any RDS license server can host licenses from all previous versions of Remote Desktop Services and the current version of Remote Desktop Services.
+For example, a Windows Server 2016 RDS license server can host licenses from all previous versions of RDS, while a Windows Server 2012 R2 RDS license server can only host licenses up to Windows Server 2012 R2.

 The following table shows which CAL and license server versions are compatible with each other.

 |                  | 2008 R2 and earlier CAL | 2012 CAL | 2016 CAL | 2019 CAL |
 |---------------------------------|--------|--------|--------|--------|